 Download and complete the Application for an Occasional Use Notice (GLP10).

 If the event is to take place on consecutive days, separate occasional use notices must be given for each day.
 No more than 8 occasional use notices can be given in a calendar year.

 The application process

-The venue occupier or events administrator should give notice to Daventry District Council and the Police.
+The venue occupier or events administrator should give notice to West Northants Council (Daventry Area) and the Police.
 No objection may be raised and there is no time restriction on when the notice must be given – it could be given on the day of the event.

 We will acknowledge your OUN within 5 working days of receipt.

 Does tacit consent apply if I do not hear anything after 28 days?